dryu99/the-shoppies/README.md

 I considered using TypeScript but decided against it because:
 - The scope of the challenge was relatively small and I didn't want to over-engineer.
-- I don't have much experience using TypeScript with React and wanted to focus on fulfilling the core requirements and delivering a product on time.
+- I don't have much experience using TypeScript with React and wanted to focus on delivering a functioning product on time.
 - I figured I could come back to refactor the codebase to use TypeScript later on if it felt appropriate.

 ## Additional Features